Here's a question I had thrown at me the other day: "Why invest in dividend-paying stocks?"

 It was immediately followed by: "I expect a company to reinvest all of its cash for more growth."

 This isn't an uncommon line of thought, and it's not a question or statement without merit.
 There are great companies that should absolutely plow all of their earnings back into their business.
-For years, Starbucks
+For years, American Eagle Outfitters

 It's a common perception that dividend-paying companies are mature slow growers.
 But that's just not always the case.
-Paying a dividend can be the sign of a responsible management team that sees growth in front of it -- but more cash than it needs to execute that growth in a controlled fashion.
-Costco fits that mold.
-You could make the argument that Abercrombie & Fitch
+Paying a dividend can be the sign of a responsible management team that sees growth in front of it -- but has more cash than it needs to execute that growth in a controlled fashion.
+American Eagle Outfitters fits that mold.
+You could make the argument that Fastenal

 All things aren't equal

-Going down the acquisition path is the most daunting.
-Not only does the company need to pay the right price, but it also needs to operationally and culturally absorb the other business in order to add value for shareholders.
-Time Warner
+The acquisition path is the most daunting.
+Not only does the company need to pay the right price, but it also needs to absorb, operationally and culturally, the other business.
+Symantec

 Share repurchases can be a great way to return value to shareholders, but the company must be opportunistic and it must understand when its shares are undervalued.
-Perhaps most importantly, in order for a share repurchase plan to truly benefit investors, it needs to be greater than the number of options issued.
+Perhaps most importantly, for a share repurchase plan to truly benefit investors, it needs to be greater than the number of options issued.
 That's no small feat.
-Coach
+Dell

 Last up is to simply sit on the cash.
 Great option ... if you're Warren Buffett or have his abilities for allocating capital.
 Sadly, most of us -- and most of the people running companies that are responsible for investing capital -- do not either.
 Cash sitting in the bank is better than a bungled acquisition, but neither makes as much sense as a dividend.